Holiday Retirement Home

 Residents Maintain Autonomy

-This tells you the percent of patients who required increased assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with ADL's may indicate erosion of a patient's health.
+This tells you the percentage of patients that required increased assistance with activities of daily living over time.
+Higher levels of dependence on staff for assistance with activities of daily living may indicate the erosion of a patient's health.

 Ability to Keep Residents Mobile